 For GIS developers, making compelling and usable mapping data visualisations that work on mobile is particularly difficult.
-On a webpage, detailed contextual data of a geographical feature can be delivered via an automatic pop-up, triggered by the hover state of a mouse.
+On a webpage, hover states allow the app designers to provide users with interactivity that is crucial to UX – like detailed contextual data of a geographical feature shown in a pop-up, triggered by the mouse hovering on a map feature.
 The same visualisation on a mobile necessitates a ‘click or nothing’ scenario, which vastly impacts user experience and functionality.

 Of course, it’s not possible to ignore mobile users, so design thinking must inform the early stages of any application that requires compelling data visualisations.
-And again, we come back to the importance of validating the use case.
+Sometimes – especially with mapping visualisations meant to support routing or wayfinding – a mobile-first approach should be taken.
+Either way, think through the user needs early, and solicit feedback through user testing often.

 So, there you have it.
 Just a few tips to consider before embarking on your journey to creating a location-based application.